ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 If we ever had a single identity provider that would "almost" comply with RP-Initiated Logout, instead of all that we'll do here, we could have used `SpringAddonsOAuth2LogoutSuccessHandler` which is auto-configured with `SpringAddonsOAuth2ClientProperties` (refer to the respective Javadoc for more details).

-Now, let's address our use case: OAuth2 client with potentially several authorized clients simultaneously. [`spring-addons-webmvc-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webmvc-client/6.1.5) provides with a configurable logout request URI builder authorization-server implementing "close to [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) standard", which is the case of both [Auth0](https://auth0.com/docs/api/authentication#logout) and [Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html) that will be of great help for us in the following 3 front-channel logout endpoints we'll expose:
+Now, let's address our use case: OAuth2 client with potentially several authorized clients simultaneously. [`spring-addons-webmvc-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webmvc-client/6.1.5) provides with a configurable logout request URI builder authorization-server implementing "close to [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) standard", which is the case of both [Auth0](https://auth0.com/docs/api/authentication#logout) and [Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html) that will be of great help for us in the following 3 front-channel logout endpoints we'll expose:
 - `/logout`, the default Spring Boot endpoint, used to invalidate our client session only (and try the silent re-login exposed above)
 - `/ui/logut-idp` to invalidate the session on a specific identity provider and remove the corresponding entries in session and `OAuth2AuthorizedClientService`
 - `/ui/bulk-logout-idps` to terminate sessions on all the identity providers the user is authorized on, as well as our client session.

-As RP-Initiated logout is using redirections to the authorization server (on logout URI) and then back to the client (on post-logout URI), we'll have to ensure that all our application `/`, `/ui/greet` and `/ui/bulk-logout-idps` endpoints are declared as allowed post-logout URIs on all identity providers.
+As RP-Initiated Logout is using redirections to the authorization server (on logout URI) and then back to the client (on post-logout URI), we'll have to ensure that all our application `/`, `/ui/greet` and `/ui/bulk-logout-idps` endpoints are declared as allowed post-logout URIs on all identity providers.

 #### 4.4.2.
 Back-Channel Logout
 Back-channel logout [is not implemented yet in spring-security](https://github.com/spring-projects/spring-security/issues/7845) (vote there if you are interested in it).

 ### 4.5. `WebClient` in Servlet Applications
-As we use `WebClient`, which is a reactive compenent, in a servlet application, we have to tweak its auto-configuration:
+As we use `WebClient`, which is a reactive component, in a servlet application, we have to tweak its auto-configuration:
 ```java
 @Configuration
 public class WebClientConfig {